 Diversity - Supports and promotes an environment that appreciates and holds opportunities for all, regardless of race, religion, nation of origin, culture, gender identity or expression, sexual orientation, physical or mental ability, weight, health status, age or other diversity factors.

 Physical Demands - The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
-While performing the duties of this job, the employee is frequently required to stand, sit, walk, communicate, and hear.
-The employee is occasionally required to reach with hands and arms; climb or balance; and stoop, kneel, crouch, or crawl.
-The employee may frequently lift and/or move up to 25 pounds.
+While performing the duties of this job, the employee is frequently required to stand, sit, walk, communicate and hear.
+The employee is occasionally required to use hands to reach with hands and arms; climb or balance; and stoop, kneel, crouch, or crawl.
+The employee may frequently lift and/or move up to 30 pounds.
 Specific vision abilities required by this job include close vision, distance vision and ability to adjust focus.

 Applications submitted without a cover letter will not be reviewed.
 The review of applications will begin immediately and continue until the position is filled.
 Due to the high volume of applications we receive, we will only respond to applicants whose candidacy is being considered.

 Note: This job description in no way states or implies that these are the only duties to be performed by the employee(s) incumbent in this position.
 Employees will be required to follow any other job-related instructions and to perform any other job-related duties requested by any person authorized to give instructions or assignments.
 All duties and responsibilities are essential functions and requirements and are subject to possible modification to reasonably accommodate individuals with disabilities.

 HopeWorks is an Equal Opportunity employer.
 Personnel are chosen on the basis of ability without regard to race, color, religion, sex, national origin, disability, gender identity, marital status or sexual orientation, in accordance with federal and state law.